Watergate scandal: Reactions and destruction of evidence

-In the morning, Liddy visited the CRP, destroyed Gemstone files, and reported the arrests to Magruder.
-(Note: Liddy also destroyed his collection of hotel soap wrappers, which would have provided a physical trail of his recent travels.)
-When informed around 11 am, Nixon smashed an ash tray and, according to his memoir, wondered "Why?
-Why then?
-Why in such a blundering way?
-And why, of all places, the Democratic National Convention?"
-By lunch, Liddy asked Attorney General Richard Kleindienst to free the burglars, claiming that Mitchell demanded it, but was rebuffed.

-That day, federal prosecutors Earl Silbert and Chuck Work searched the burglars' hotel rooms: they found spying gear, $100 bills, papers mentioning Hunt, Barker's address books (listing "WH"), and Martínez's telephone directory (listing "W. House").
-Investigators learned that the burglars had given pseudonyms and that McCord worked for the CRP; the FBI team led by Special Agent Angelo Lano found that the White House had conducted a background check on Hunt.
-The burglars did not cooperate with the FBI or in court: when asked their occuptations, Barker said "anti-communists".
-When FBI agents visited Hunt's home, he admitted that a check found at Watergate was his but refused further comment.
+On the morning of June 18, Liddy visited the CRP, destroyed Gemstone files, and reported the arrests to Magruder.
+Nixon was informed shortly thereafter.
+Later that day, federal prosecutors Earl Silbert and Chuck Work searched the burglars' hotel rooms: they found spying gear, $100 bills, papers mentioning Hunt, Barker's address books (listing "WH"), and Martínez's telephone directory (listing "W. House").
+Investigators learned that the burglars had given pseudonyms, that McCord worked for the CRP, and that the White House had conducted a background check on Hunt.
+The burglars did not cooperate with the FBI or in court.
+Visited by FBI agents, Hunt admitted that a check found at Watergate was his but refused further comment.

-On June 19, Liddy offered to be sacrificed in an assassination to protect Nixon, which Dean rejected.
-That same day, CIA agent Lee Pennington Jr. destroyed incriminating material at McCord's home.
-The CRP similarly conducted a "massive housecleaning"; Magruder burned Gemstone files at his home; and Colson destroyed pages in the White House phone directory listing Hunt.
+On June 19, CIA agent Lee Pennington Jr. destroyed incriminating material at McCord's home.
+The CRP conducted a "massive housecleaning": Magruder burned Gemstone files at his home, and Colson destroyed pages in the White House phone directory listing Hunt.
 Nixon made his first public statement on Watergate on June 22, denying White House involvement.

 Following Ehrlichman's orders, Dean had Hunt's White House safe drilled open; Ehrlichman told Dean to "deep six" incriminating files in the Potomac River.
 As a Secret Service agent and two aides had seen the files' removal, Dean feared perjuring himself in future testimony.
-On June 27, he instead gave nonsensitive files to the FBI and sensitive files—on the Fielding burglary and other Plumber activities—directly to acting FBI Director L. Patrick Gray.
+On June 27, he instead gave nonsensitive files to the FBI and sensitive files—on the Fielding burglary and other Plumber activities—directly to acting FBI director L. Patrick Gray.
 Dean personally destroyed two Hunt notebooks and an address book, and Gray burned the surrendered files around Christmas 1972.